When Do I Need a Party Wall Agreement?

 • Working hours and access arrangements.

-• A Schedule of Condition of the adjoining owner’s property pre-works.
+• A Schedule of Condition of the adjoining owner’s property before works begin.

-• Procedures for resolving disputes and making good any damage.
+• Procedures for resolving disputes, dealing with access and making good any damage.

 Illustration of London terraced houses with a chartered party wall surveyor discussing a Party Wall Agreement under the Party Wall etc. Act 1996